 What should employers do to ensure they are not liable for retaliation when disciplining or firing employees?
 First, the employer will need to verify if that employee has requested or taken paid sick time within the last 90 days.
 If so, the employer must be very careful to have thorough documentation of the employee’s poor track record or valid reasons for disciplining or firing the employee.
 The employer could also simply wait until those 90 days have run.
 If the employer can demonstrate by “clear and convincing” evidence that they had a valid, legal reason for disciplining or terminating the employee, it will overcome the presumption of retaliation.

-If you have questions about Prop 206, the attorneys at Davis Miles would be happy to speak to you about how the new rules affect your business.
+If you have questions about Proposition 206: the fair wages and healthy families act, the attorneys at Davis Miles would be happy to speak to you about how the new rules affect your business.
 Please call legal assistant Melanie Shaha at (480) 344-0965 to schedule a strategy session with attorneys Scott Gibson or Emma Chalverus.